Akasho09/sem7/IOT/sessional 2/gsm.md

 - Each GSM carrier supports 8 time slots — numbered TS0 to TS7 — forming 8 physical channels.
 - Each slot is a physical channel, meaning one frequency + one time slot = one channel.
 > 📶 This technique is called TDMA (Time Division Multiple Access).

+- A physical channel in GSM refers to the actual radio resources used for communication, defined by a specific time slot in a TDMA frame on a particular frequency.
+- It is the physical medium over which bits are transmitted.

 2. Logical channels
 - Logical channels define what kind of information is sent on the physical channel — e.g., voice, control signals, synchronization data, etc.|